 Watercolor, Pastel, Adult & Youth Workshops

-Nick worked as a designer and fabricator of advertising and signage for 20+ years while also teaching at Paint the Towne starting in 2013.
+Nick worked as a designer and fabricator of advertising and signage for 20-plus years while also teaching at Paint the Towne starting in 2013.
 He continues to produce art and illustration work in his home studio while teaching part time.

 Jim Gross earned his teaching degree at Friends University and his MFA degree from Wichita State University.
 He is a member of American Abstract Artists.
 His works are in the Guggenheim, the Metropolitan Museum of Art and the Nelson–Atkins Museum of Art.
 He received the Distinguished Alumnus Award in Fine Arts from Friends University and was named Artist of the Year by the Wichita Arts Council.
 Gross has had three one-man shows in New York City.